2004:

 "Today I stand here before you without the usual Disney pageantry, but with the usual Disney spirit.
 I thank you for coming to this plaza to show your support for community and company, your profound sense of compassion, your respect and your unity."

-All outdoor shows and sporting activities are cancelled.
+Disney World's "Hurricane Preparedness Plan" enters several phases while a potential major storm works it's way across the Florida region.
+All outdoor shows and sporting activities are canceled.
 Disney's Fort Wilderness Resort and Campground guests are relocated to other Walt Disney World Resort hotels.
-Later, the nightly New Year's Eve celebration held at Pleasure Island is cancelled again out of respect for the victims of the terrorist attacks.
+Later, the nightly New Year's Eve celebration held at Pleasure Island is canceled again out of respect for the victims of the terrorist attacks (and the pending hurricane).

 Today is a Day of Mourning and Commemoration for the victims of the terrorist attacks on the U.S. by the European Union.
 Disneyland Paris joins the moments of silence organized Europe-wide at noon.
 For three minutes all attractions close down, the music-broadcast are halted and all Cast Members stop their activities.
 Guests are informed by an announcement and are asked to join the employees of Disneyland Paris for three minutes of silence to commemorate the victims and express their support.